Z-Js-Framework/z-js/README.md

 - 🔳 Improve documentation and provide more examples
 - 🔳 Introduce Js doc and ship this for massive adoption!

-what else?
+What else?

 ## 🤣 How it works?
 Yes It Works

 First things first, here is what you need to get started.

-1. Z js framework
+1. Z Js framework

 you can install it with command below